Division of Research

 1. The recipient data requester (outside party) requests data from the Brown PI.

-2. The Brown PI or a designee from the Brown research team completes the DUA Request Form.
+2. The Brown PI or a designee from the Brown research team submits a DUA request in Huron.

 3. Upon electronic receipt of a new request, RAC begins its initial submission review and contacts the administrative contact listed in the submission if any of the required documentation is missing or incomplete.